 Steve Delchin is a skilled appellate and general litigation attorney who approaches cases practically to achieve his clients’ objectives.
 He has been practicing in the field of professional ethics for most of his career and has become well known for his advising and counseling on sophisticated ethical issues.
 Steve is responsible for producing the firm’s annual professional conduct program, which has developed into one of the most unique and engaging programs in the legal industry.

-Prior to joining Squire Patton Boggs, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
-Steve also interned with The Honorable John M. Manos at the US District Court for the Northern District of Ohio.
+Prior to joining the firm in the late 1990s, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
+There, he gained unique insights into the judiciary and appellate practice that he brings to his clients’ appeals.

-Steve has become well-known for his talents as a videographer.
-Steve has written, directed, and produced a series of innovative videos for Squire Patton Boggs that explore the difficult ethical issues confronting both inside and outside counsel.
-Online links to Steve’s videos can be found below.
+Steve has become very well known for his talents as a movie director and producer.
+Over the last decade, he has written, directed and produced a series of innovative movies for the firm that explore professional conduct issues confronting both inside and outside counsel.
+Steve’s full-length Hollywood-style movie productions can be viewed at the links below.